arisohandriputra/HDD-Health-Monitor/README.md

 ## Runtime Notes

-- Needs admin (UAC prompt) — raw disk access requires it
+- Needs admin (UAC prompt) - raw disk access requires it
 - Silent startup with `/minimized` switch
 - DPI-aware, won't blur on HiDPI screens
 - Settings live in `%APPDATA%\HDDH\settings.ini`
 - Reports land in `<Documents>\HDDH_Reports\`
-- The drive database is embedded in the .exe — nothing extra to distribute
+- The drive database is embedded in the .exe - nothing extra to distribute

 ---

 ## Version History

-- **1.3** (current) — Big update: 22 new vendors, 50+ SMART attributes, Drive Info button with embedded database, benchmark with progress bar, settings that actually work, RPM for HDDs, Vendor/Capacity/Type from JSON
+- **1.3** (current) - Big update: 22 new vendors, 50+ SMART attributes, Drive Info button with embedded database, benchmark with progress bar, settings that actually work, RPM for HDDs, Vendor/Capacity/Type from JSON
-- **1.2** — Swapped History Graph for Save Report, added VS2010 solution
+- **1.2** - Swapped History Graph for Save Report, added VS2010 solution
-- **1.1** — Initial release, MinGW-only
+- **1.1** - Initial release, MinGW-only

 See [CHANGELOG.md](./CHANGELOG.md) for the full story.

 ---

-## Credits

-Inspired by CrystalDiskInfo, smartmontools, and HDDScan.
-Shoutout to those projects.

----

-If this tool saves your data, consider sponsoring!
+If this tool help you, consider sponsoring!

 > https://github.com/sponsors/arisohandriputra/